henry-512/ltc-peostri-lms/docs/README.md

 ## Tutorials `/tutorials`
 - `lms-user-guide.pdf` - Text tutorial on how to use the software.
-- `videos.zip` - Help tutorial videos.
+- `Help Guide ${Action Number}` - Help tutorial videos with the action number denoting the user guide step.

 ## Workflows
 - `workflow-old` - Previous process workflow diagrams.